phdonner/phdonner/README.md

 ## PowerShell

-PowerShell is a scripting language created by developers at Microsoft, but nowaday maintained by an open source community.
-A quite remarkable change of focus came about when this undertaking shaked off its roots and turned inte a crossplatform language, which is nowadays available for Windows, Apple and Linux operating systems.
+PowerShell is a scripting language created by developers at Microsoft, but nowaday maintained by an open-source community.
+A quite remarkable change of focus came about when this undertaking shaked off its roots and turned into a cross-platform language, which is nowadays available for Windows, Apple and Linux operating systems.
 Raspberry OS support was initially experimental, but since some time our installations have been quite stable.
 As an extension to the Visual Studio Code integrated development environment, PowerShell has become a viable tool for users and administrators with cross-platform needs.

 ---